-The following documentation is required for projects that are categorically or statutorily exempt:
+The following documentation is required for projects that are categorically exempt, statutorily exempt, or is not considered a project under CEQA:

 - A CEQA Notice of Exemption (NOE) that has been approved by the appropriate body pursuant to their obligations under CEQA, OR - Documentation that the project is CEQA compliant, including but not limited to: - A resolution adopted by the legislative body (e.g., City Council, Board of Supervisors) confirming a project's exemption.
-If a resolution or similar mechanism is not available or does not exist, meeting minutes documenting the legislative body's consideration and approval of the project's CEQA compliance may be submitted. - A signed letter or similar document from the head of an administrative approving entity (e.g., Planning Director).
+If a resolution or similar mechanism is not available or does not exist, meeting minutes documenting the legislative body's consideration and approval of the project's CEQA compliance may be submitted.

+• A signed letter or similar document from the head of an administrative approving entity (e.g., Planning Director).